Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `boolean` Whether the wormhole has formed.

 **Usage**
-- Checks whether the wormhole has formed
+- Check whether the wormhole has formed
 ```lua
 local isOpen = interface.isWormholeOpen()
 if isOpen then